jessepav/lacygoill-wiki-backup/process/process.md

 ##
 ## What happens when a process tries to read from the terminal or write to it, outside the foreground process group?

-The tty device driver sends to it the SIGTTIN (read) or SIGTTOU (write) signal.
+The TTY device driver sends to it the SIGTTIN (read) or SIGTTOU (write) signal.
 Unless caught, these signals make the process stop.

 Shells often  override the  default stop  action of  SIGTTOU so  that background